Skip to main content

 Magazines

 I write regularly for Living Here Midwest magazine, a regional history magazine.
-Some of my stories have explored the history of the Ingalls Homstead in De Smet, bald eagle conservation in South Dakota, Harvey Dunn's paintings, South Dakota's state nosh chislic, and summer kitchens (especially the gorgeous one at Fleurish Flower Farm in Jefferson SD.)
-Upcoming articles of mine look at the history of Arbor Day and at South Dakota and Nebraska's role in WWI.
-I welcome story ideas anytime!
-Even if they don't make my publisher's list to print, I'll have fun researching and I'll share what I find with you if you want.
+Some of my stories have explored the history of Arbor Day, the Ingalls Homestead in De Smet, bald eagle conservation in South Dakota, Harvey Dunn's paintings, South Dakota and Nebraska soldiers in WWI, South Dakota's state nosh chislic, and summer kitchens (especially the gorgeous one at Fleurish Flower Farm in Jefferson SD.)

 Online